jomarisc/fishnships/README.md

 # fishnships
- A cool game about fish in space.
+ A cool game about fishing in space.
 With ships!